 There were no reported injuries and mine officials said they were working to bring the miners to the surface.

-The fire broke out in a caterpillar truck working underground at the Kanowna Belle gold mine in Western Australia state, forcing the miners to shelter in refuge stations, Barrick Gold Corp.
+The fire broke out in a caterpillar truck working underground at the Kanowna Belle gold mine in Western Australia state, forcing the miners to shelter in refuge stations, Barrick Gold Corp. said.

 ''The fire has been extinguished by the onboard fire suppression system.
 As a precautionary measure the 54 employees working undergound at the time proceeded to the refuge chambers,'' the company said in a statement.